USDA-REE-ERS/ARMS-Data-API/README.md

 The ARMS team has created some commonly used tailored reports from the ARMS dataset.
 Currently, the following tailored reports are available on the WebTool and through the API:

-*Farm Business Balance Sheet
+* Farm Business Balance Sheet*
-*Farm Business Income Statement
+* Farm Business Income Statement
-*Farm Business Financial Ratios
+* Farm Business Financial Ratios
-*Structural Characteristics
+* Structural Characteristics
-*Farm Business Debt Repayment Capacity
+* Farm Business Debt Repayment Capacity
-*Government Payments
+* Government Payments
-*Operator Household Income
+* Operator Household Income
-..*Operator Household Balance Sheet
+* Operator Household Balance Sheet

 ## 4. Variables
 Each report contains a different set of variables.
 A list of all variables sorted by report and with detailed descriptions and short IDs may be found in the file AllVariables.csv.